cachapa/tudo_server/README.md

 Run `tudo_server --help` for server configuration options.

+### Docker

+You can also run `tudo_server` in Docker.
+The easiest start is to copy the [docker-compose.yml](docker-compose.yml) file into a folder and run `docker compose up`.
+This will start `tudo_server` and a PostgreSQL database, listening on port 8080.
+If necessary, update the tag used for the `tudo_server` image to the latest release.

 ## Hosting

 While this project can be hosted from any internet-accessible device, keep in mind: